 Global Outliers

-Global outliers detection is important in many applications.
-Consider intrusion detection in computer networks, foe example.
-If the communication behavior of a computer is very different from the normal patterns(large number of package is broad-cast in a short time), this behavior may be consider as global outlier and the corresponding computer is suspected victim of hacking.
+Global outlier detection is important in many applications.
+Consider intrusion detection in computer networks, for example.
+If the communication behavior of a computer is very different from the normal patterns (a large number of packages are broadcast in a short time), this behavior may be considered a global outlier, and the corresponding computer is suspected of being a victim of hacking.

 Contextual Outliers

-• Contextual Attributes: The contextual attributes of a data object define the object’s context, In the temperature example, the contextual attributes may be date and location.
+• Contextual Attributes: The contextual attributes of a data object define the object’s context.
+In the temperature example, the contextual attributes may be date and location.

 Collective Outliers

-Suppose you are a supply -chain manager of AllElectronics.
-You handle thousand of orders and shipments every day.
-If the shipment of an order is delayed, it may not be considered an outliers because, statistically, delays on a single day.
-However you have to pay attention if 100 orders are delayed on a single day.
-Those 100 orders as a whole form an outliers, although each of them may not be consider as outlier if considered individually.
+Suppose you are a supply chain manager at All Electronics.
+You handle thousands of orders and shipments every day.
+If the shipment of an order is delayed, it may not be considered an outlier because, statistically, delays occur on a single day.
+However, you have to pay attention if 100 orders are delayed in a single day.
+Those 100 orders as a whole form an outlier, although each of them may not be considered an outlier if considered individually.

 image